Rsewmi/playwright-node/README.md

-# playwrite-node
+# playwrigte-node
-Sample project to learn playwrite with nodeJS
+Sample project to learn Playwright with NodeJS